ZouLiwen-1999/ZouLiwen-1999.github.io/_pages/about.md

   - A Causality-driven Graph Reasoning Module is developed for lesion core detection.
   - A Diffusion-based Discrepancy Calibration Module is designed for boundary refinement.
   - We achieve better segmentation performance for pancreatic cancer compared to the state-of-the-art methods.

+- February, 2024, [our work](https://doi.org/10.1038/s41523-024-00628-4) entitled "Deep learning radiomics based prediction of axillary lymph node metastasis in breast cancer" has been accepted by <b>*NPJ Breast Cancer*</b>.

 - February, 2024, our [new work](https://doi.org/10.1016/j.artmed.2024.102825) focused on peripancreatic vessel segmentation and labeling has been accepted by <b>*Artificial Intelligence in Medicine*</b>.
 The highlights of this study can be summarized as follows:
   - A novel framework is introduced for peripancreatic vessel segmentation and labeling.